Ollenmire/opsd_timeseries_analysis/README.md

    * `04_advanced_insights.ipynb` → generate JSON
    * `05_final_visualizations.ipynb` → export final charts

-All the text commentary and interpretations land in the JSON report and are called out in each notebook; the static PNGs live in `output/figures/`.
+All the text commentary and interpretations land in the JSON report and are called out in each notebook; the static PNGs live in `notebooks/output/figures/`.

 ## Key Findings

-After running the full analysis pipeline on Germany (DE), four standalone charts landed in `output/figures/`.
+After running the full analysis pipeline, four standalone charts landed in `notebooks/output/`.
 Here’s what each one tells us:

 1. **Duck Curve Ramp Rate Trends**
    ![Duck Curve Trends](notebooks/output/duck_curve_ramp_rate_trends.png)